 Is there a charge for services?

-There is no fee for SARA advocacy or therapy services for survivors or their support people.
+All services are free for survivors or their support people.

 Who is eligible for services?

 SARA services are available for anyone who has experienced sexual assault recently or in the past, as well as individuals impacted by the sexual assault of another (family, parents, spouse, friends, etc.).

 Services are provided free to all survivors, regardless of race, gender, sexual orientation, gender expression or identity, age, economic status, education, parenthood, physical and/or mental abilities, national origin, immigration/documentation status or any other status.